 Kathleen (Kati) Horváth

 Kathleen (Kati) Horváth (née Spitzer) was born in 1919 in Budapest, Hungary.
 She grew up with her parents, Margit (Manci) and Herman Spitzer, and her older brother, Ivan.
 Her father died by suicide in 1932.
 Kati married Paul (Pali) in 1938, and their son, Adam, was born in 1941.
 Kati and her new family moved to the town of Túrkeve.
 In 1944, one day before Germany occupied Hungary, Kati and Adam were in Budapest; unable to return to Túrkeve, they luckily avoided the deportation from their town.
 Kati, her son and her mother survived in Budapest in hiding in a nunnery, under false identities and with Schutzpässe from diplomat Raoul Wallenberg.
 After the war, Kati reunited with her husband, who had been deported to Auschwitz-Birkenau.
 They had twin daughters, Éva and Gabriella, in 1946.
 Tragically, Pali died in 1948.
 Kati found work as a “draftsman” for Budapest’s city hall, the first woman to hold the position.
 During the 1956 Hungarian Revolution, she and her children fled Hungary and arrived in Montreal.
-Kati worked as a draftsperson for Steinberg’s grocery for twenty-two years.
-Kati has three children, five grandchildren and eight great-grandchildren, and she lives in Montreal.
+Kati worked as a draftsperson for Steinberg’s grocery in Montreal for twenty-two years.
+Kati Horváth passed away in 2019, soon after reaching her 100th birthday.

 Kathleen (Kati) Horváth is the author of Rowing on Ice from Confronting Devastation: Memoirs of Holocaust Survivors from Hungary.